Demonicious/lapg/README.md

 6.)
 Sending and Receiving Payments Through the 2 Methods as seen in the Image above (along with the API Invoices)<br/>
 7.)
 Write an API Documentation (Will barely be 2 Pages, at max)<br/><br/>

+### Details
+Written in CodeIgniter 3.1.10 with more of a...
+Model Controller Approach rather than a Model View Controller Approach cause there's only 1 view, where everything happens and I didn't wanna bother creating good looking templates.
+And I couldn't find any Free ones online either.
+But Anyways Moving on..

 Well, Theres a lot to do.
 And this is just a Fun little Project I do in my free time.
 But I wanna finish this, Soon hopefully.